24 Apr 2017 Oops! Juicero’s $400 Wi-Fi juicer works no better than your hands

 Evans has outlined them such: “There’s two motors, there’s 10 printed circuit boards, there’s a scanner, there’s a microprocessor, there’s a wireless chip, wireless antenna.
 There’s 775 aircraft-grade aluminum.
 There’s a gear box.
 There’s latches that support 16,000 pounds of force …”

-Sounds high-tech and all, but in a, reporters got pretty much the exact same amount of juice out of a Juicero bag by just squeezing it with their hands as they did by putting it into the machine (see below).
+Sounds high-tech and all, but in a video posted to the Bloomberg Technology website, reporters got pretty much the exact same amount of juice out of a Juicero bag by just squeezing it with their hands as they did by putting it into the machine (see below).

 Investors are reportedly furious to learn this — and many commentators and the Twittersphere are questioning the Juicero’s existence.

-Says one: "Now, to be fair, the company’s concept of delivering pre-packaged fruit and veggie packs to Juicero customers is pretty nice, especially for anyone who’s ever performed the seriouslyof cleaning a juicer.
+Says one: “Now, to be fair, the company’s concept of delivering pre-packaged fruit and veggie packs to Juicero customers is pretty nice, especially for anyone who’s ever performed the seriously tedious and messy task of cleaning a juicer.